 There are few women in Black Hills history quite as enigmatic as Calamity Jane.
-Stories of her exploits abound — many of which are her own invention — which makes it hard to decipher exactly which parts of her story are true, and what has been fabricated for entertainment.
+Stories of her exploits abound — many of which are her own invention.
+This makes it hard to decipher which parts of her story are trueand what has been fabricated for entertainment.

 When the Cannarys arrived in Montana, Charlotte Cannary died, most likely from pneumonia.
-The family moved on to Salt Lake City, but shortly after arriving Robert Cannary also died, leaving Calamity Jane an orphan and head of the family at only 12 years old.
-With her younger siblings in tow, Calamity Jane headed to Wyoming and landed at Fort Bridger in May 1868.
-She took any job she could find to support her family, including work as a cook, a dishwasher, a nurse, and according to some, prostitution.
+The family moved on to Salt Lake City, but shortly after arriving Robert Cannary also died.
+Calamity Jane was now an orphan and head of the family at only 12 years old.
+With her younger siblings in tow, she headed to Wyoming and landed at Fort Bridger in May 1868.
+She took any job she could find to support her family, including as a cook, a nurse, and possibly a prostitute.

 We do know that by spring of 1876, Calamity Jane had arrived in Deadwood, South Dakota.
 By this point she was well known for her shooting, her brash mannerisms, and her drinking habits.
-While her story is often tied to her relationship with Wild Bill Hickok, it seems in reality the two met only briefly.
-In fact, Wild Bill was murdered only months after Calamity Jane’s arrival in Deadwood.
-While she calls him her friend and would later claim to have married him in 1870, by some stories Wild Bill Hickok “would not so lower himself” to have any relations with her.
-There may never be a definitive answer to the truth of their relationship, but the legend continues due to Calamity Jane’s fabrications.
+She is often tied to her relationship with Wild Bill Hickok, but it seems in reality the two met only briefly.
+In fact, Wild Bill was murdered only months after her arrival in Deadwood.
+She called him her friend and would later claim to have married him in 1870.
+But by some stories, Wild Bill Hickok “would not so lower himself” to have any relations with her.
+There may never be a definitive answer to the truth of their relationship, but the legend continues.

 Riding the wave of celebrity she gained from these novels, Calamity Jane traveled the country as a performer.
 When she was out of work, she would sell pictures of herself to fans or copies of her biography.
-She joined up with Wild West shows, where she was a crowd pleaser — although there’s debate about if she actually joined with Buffalo Bill’s show in particular.
-Her show runs were short-lived, as she would drink all of her pay in short order and be kicked off the cast for being too rowdy.
+She joined up with Wild West shows, where she was a crowd pleaser.
+There is debate about if she actually joined with Buffalo Bill’s show in particular, however.
+Her show runs were short-lived, as she would drink all of her pay in short order and be kicked out for being too rowdy.